cadop/dhart/docs/C# Documentation/markdown/3_graph_generator.md

         Vector3D spacing = new Vector3D(1, 1, 1);
 ```

-Finally we will call the GraphGenerator with these arguments.
+Finally, we will call the GraphGenerator with these arguments.

 ```{.cs}
         // Generate the Graph